Feng Shui of Reykjavik. Feng Shui Consultant in Reykjavik. Feng Shui Bagua of Reykjavik. Feng Shui Bagua of Iceland.

-Blue Lagoon is another one, about 40 minutes southwest from Reykjavik.
-When in Iceland you must experience one of 25 wonders of the world, the Blue Lagoon where the powers of geothermal seawater create transformational spa bliss in the midst of the volcanic landscape.
+Blue Lagoon is another one, about 40 minutes southwest of Reykjavik.
+When in Iceland, you must experience one of 25 wonders of the world, the Blue Lagoon, where the powers of geothermal seawater create transformational spa bliss in the midst of the volcanic landscape.
 The cloudy, milky-like water is coloured by natural silica minerals that rise from about two kilometres beneath the earth.
 The Blue Lagoon isn’t really a natural wonder (the website calls it an ‘outwardly wonder’) because the water from it is a result of activity in the geothermal plant which is right next door.
-The temperature of the water in the bathing and swimming areas is on average 98–102 °F – ideal for soaking in this mother of all baths.
+The temperature of the water in the bathing and swimming areas is on average 98–102 °F – ideal for soaking in this mother-of-all bath.

 Cheap geothermal energy and plenty of water = plenty of outdoor swimming places for Icelanders who are passionate about it.
-Sundhöllin in Baronsstigur, Reykjavik is the oldest public baths in Iceland.
-It was renovated in 2017 with a brand new outdoor pool, hot tubes and sauna.
+Sundhöllin in Baronsstigur, Reykjavik, is the oldest public bath in Iceland.
+It was renovated in 2017 with a brand-new outdoor pool, hot tubes and sauna.
 What not to like?

 Fire element – Icelandic volcanos